-PLACEMENT BUREAU
+PLACEMENT SERVICES

-The Placement Bureau, located in the Student Services Building, provides assistance to graduating students seeking jobs in business, industry, government, and the teaching profession.
-Employment opportunities offered through the bureau are listed in the State News and the Placement Bureau Bulletin, which is published weekly.
-Through the Student Employment Office, the bureau assists students seeking part-time employment on and off campus and summer employment.
+Placement Services, located in the Student Services Building, provides assistance to graduating students seeking jobs in business, industry, government, and the teaching profession.
+Employment opportunities offered through the bureau are listed in the State News and in the Placement Services Bulletin, which is published weekly.
+Through the Student Employment Office, the bureau assists students seeking part-time employment on and off campus, and summer employment.